- Pharmacy Certification

-That's one reason LegitScript was created – to help both businesses and individuals identify and avoid rogue online pharmacies.
+That's one reason LegitScript was created — to help businesses and individuals identify and avoid rogue online pharmacies.

 Who controls what kind of pharmacies can advertise?
 Why don't they just block these guys?

-Google, Yahoo, and Bing now require VIPPS-accredition for participation in their online advertising programs (the ads at the top and right side of the page when you do a search).
+Google, Yahoo, and Bing now require VIPPS-accreditation for participation in their online advertising programs (the ads at the top and right side of the page when you do a search).
 LegitScript is responsible for monitoring all three search engines on the back end and notifying the search engines when a bad ad appears.
-We're glad for the opportunity to help keep the search engine's sponsored search results clean!
+We're glad for the opportunity to help keep the search engines' sponsored search results clean!

 Note: This only applies to paid search results, also called "online advertisements."
 It doesn't apply to everyday, unpaid search results (sometimes called "organic search results").

-Who can "shutdown" a rogue online pharmacy?
+Who can “shut down" a rogue online pharmacy?